What are mycotoxins?

 - Mitigate the risk to protect contaminated feedstuff.

-Sample collection and mycotoxin testing for the 2022 Canadian Harvest Analysis are now underway.
-Once complete, all of the results and important information from the analysis will be available through the Mycotoxin Management Portal, your one-stop shop for sample collection and mycotoxin testing results.
+Alltech provides mycotoxin testing throughout the year, not just upon harvesting.
+All of the results and important information from the analysis will be available through the Mycotoxin Management Portal, your one-stop shop for sample collection and mycotoxin testing results.
 This intuitive digital platform makes it even easier to focus on the crucial data that matters to you.
 Speak to your local Alltech representative to learn more, including how you can sign up to access the portal.

 For more information on our program and products please fill out the form below.